kamaek/s-url/README.md

 Secondly, it is required to add caching for resolving of original URLs (e.g. keep the most frequently accessed URLs in the cache).

 Then the service can be scaled horizontally as much as needed.
+To make it more optimal, requests can be sharded based on the hash of a shortened URL.